glacials/twos.dev/src/cold/apple.md

 ### Google Drive &rarr; iCloud Drive {#drive}

 Most Dropbox-esque apps are the same and iCloud Drive is no exception.
 Use it if you're in the Apple ecosystem, and don't if you're not.
-Otherwise, the only benefit it has over Google Drive is that it synchronizes everything to disk instead of mounting a network drive.
+The biggest downside I've witnessed is that iCloud Drive does not have an API.
+This is not a problem when running software on a persistent macOS or Windows machine, but for Linux or for ephemeral machines (e.g. CI) the only option is an unofficial reverse-engineered solution.

 Ecosystem effects of iCloud Drive include a more native sharing flow between your drive and apps (in both directions) and a tendancy for first-party and